xxc3nsoredxx/c-befunge-int/README.md

 # C Befunge Interpreter

 This Befunge interpreter has full support for Befunge-93.
-I plan on adding support for Befunge-98.

 Extra Non-93 Features:

 * Support for an instruction space of arbitrary size

-    * Allows pushing hex digits as integers
+* Allows pushing hex digits (0-f) as integers

 * Allows turning the instruction pointer relative to the current direction

 * Allows repeating commands

 * Continuous skipping

 * Skipping n cells

 ## Supported Commands